Petition seeks Amherst town charter change on expelling members

 Wheaton has filed to run for the seat again during the Nov.
 5 special election.
 She has not elaborated on council’s decision to remove her; during open meetings in June and July she expressed criticism to council for what she described as being “shut down” from serving as an effective member.

-She has said when asked by the New Era-Progress to explain her lone opposition in a series of recent 4-1 council votes she felt she didn’t have the information she needed to make an informed decision.
+When asked by the New Era-Progress to explain her lone opposition in a series of recent 4-1 council votes, she has said she felt she didn’t have the information she needed to make an informed decision.

 In her final minutes on council July 10, she questioned the reasoning behind her removal and asked if it had to do with council’s code of ethics.
 Tuggle, Carton and Watts said in their responses to Wheaton’s question they wouldn’t say in open session what had been discussed behind closed doors.